3 Bedroom Home in Corvallis - $606,403

-NEW Home just starting in Ponderosa Ridge, open Thursday-Monday 11-5!
+NEW Home in Ponderosa Ridge, open Thursday-Monday 11-5!
 Holt Homes Presents The 1898 Plan.
 Great Room with Island Kitchen, Pantry, Dining, and Primary Suite on main level.
-Upstairs Loft separates 2 bedrooms, plus full bath and laundry.
-Back slider opens to approximately 300 square foot deck showcasing territorial views.
+Upstairs includes Loft 2 bedrooms, plus full bath and laundry.
+Territorial views off back deck!
 Still time to pick some selections and upgrades!
 Fantastic Neighborhood with Trails leading to Parks and a Community Center.
-Photos are of previous model home.
+Photos are of model home unless otherwise labeled.
+Home will be completed July 2023!

 3 Bedroom Home in Corvallis - $606,403